ND7996/PhD_Thesis/EVB/readme.md

 **QPREP**

 1. Reading the library file qoplsaa.lib from qtools
-2. Reading the parameters file along with selenium parameters from maestro qoplsaa_all.prm
+2. Reading the parameters file along with selenium parameters qoplsaa_all.prm
-3. Preparing a new GPX.lib file which includes -
+3. Preparing a new GPX.lib file which includes the library entries of those not present in the qoplsaa.lib
+   - Hydrogen peroxide , Selenol, Selenenic Acid, Selenolate ion and protonated glutamine

-5. setting the sphere of water molecules around the selenium and cystiene boundary sphere 49:SG and 49:SE (residue number:residue type) and radius solvate 49:SG 25.
-49:SE 25.
+4. Setting the sphere of water molecules around the selenium and cystiene boundary sphere 49:SG and 49:SE (residue number:residue type) and radius solvate 49:SG 25.
+49:SE 25. grid HOH

 # Output of QPREP